-Depreciation - Depreciation expense decreased slightly due to certain assets that were fully depreciated during fiscal 2016.
-Based on property and equipment acquisitions during fiscal 2016 and the first quarter of fiscal 2017, plus expected capital additions during fiscal 2017, we expect depreciation expense will total approximately \$3.9 million in fiscal 2017.
+Depreciation - Depreciation expense increased slightly due to the purchase of capital assets during late fiscal 2016 and the first two quarters of fiscal 2017.
+Based on property and equipment acquisitions during fiscal 2016 and the first half quarter of fiscal 2017, plus expected capital additions during fiscal 2017, we currently expect depreciation expense will total approximately \$3.9 million in fiscal 2017.